About the Medical Aids Subsidy Scheme

 - medical grade footwear

-- MASS 83 - Accident and Incident Form (PDF, 179kB) – used by clients/carers to report accidents or incidents involving MASS aids
+- MASS 83 - Accident and Incident Form (PDF 732 kB) – used by clients/carers to report accidents or incidents involving MASS aids.

-- MASS 70 - Acquittal Form (PDF, 153kB) – used by supplier, prescriber and applicant for acquittal of aids supplied by MASS
+- MASS 70 - Acquittal Form (PDF 726 kB) – used by supplier, prescriber and clients for acquittal of aids supplied by MASS.

-- MASS 81 - Client/Prescriber Satisfaction Feedback Form (PDF, 223kB) – used to provide feedback to MASS
+- MASS 81 - Client/Prescriber Satisfaction Feedback Form (PDF 939 kB) – used to provide feedback to MASS.

-- MASS 82 - Consent for Photograph/Video Form (PDF, 150kB) - used to give consent to photograph/video the applicant using the aid to assist with the application process
+- MASS 82 - Consent for Photograph/Video Form (Equipment) (PDF 698 kB) - used to give consent to photograph/video the applicant using the aid to assist with the MASS20 application process.

-- MASS 84 - Proxy Access to Centrelink Information Form (PDF, 148kB) – used to provide consent for MASS staff to access Centrelink concession card information when a photocopy of the concession card is not attached to the MASS application form (for applicants 16 years of age and over)
+- MASS 84 - Proxy Access to Centrelink Information Form (PDF 707 kB) – used to provide consent for MASS staff to access Centrelink concession card information when a photocopy of the concession card is not attached to the MASS application form.

-- MASS 80 - Supplier Performance Report (PDF, 145kB) – used to submit comments about the performance of a commercial supplier or manufacturer
+- MASS 80 - Supplier Performance Report Form (PDF 1039 kB) – used to submit comments about the performance of a commercial supplier or manufacturer.